leonardehrenfried/amqp-scala/README.md

 ## Features

-- Sending to and receiving of AMQP messages
+- Sending and receiving of AMQP messages
 - Configurable reconnection strategies
 - Logging of dropped or returned messages, connection failures and reconnect attempts
 - An implementation of the [RPC pattern over AMQP](https://www.rabbitmq.com/tutorials/tutorial-six-java.html)